drewhoener/Yoere/README.md

 + src/server: server-dev and server-prod.
 (Currently server-dev is the only one used)
 + index.js: Imports from all the react components
 + Webpack configs: Currently only webpack.dev.config.js is used

+#Notes
+This app uses lots of large images, so the initial load may be slow.
+Additional performance should come from minifying/uglifying all of the code but at this point I haven't bothered to make a webpack config for production, since it wasn't used at all during development, and once the initial load is done, performance is just fine